npeltier/sling-pipes/README.md

 removes the input resource, returns the parent, regardless of the resource being a node, or a property
 * `sling:resourceType` is `slingPipes/rm`
+* `conf` node tree that will be used to filter relative properties & subtrees to the current resource to remove.
+A subnode is considered to be removed if it has no property configured, nore any child.

 #### PathPipe
 get or create path given in expression